 The school has, in the past, recognised the need to develop its facilities.
 When we last visited, there was talk of a 3-5 year plan and a new 3-storey new build where the basketball courts are, with the KG section to be housed on the Ground floor (freeing up more space in the main building), a Sixth Form and Science Centre being located on the first floor and a new Sports section on the top floor of the building.
 However, these plans seem to have been put on hold, or shelved in their entirety.

-The ADEK Good rating and the slightly dated facilities do not seem to dampen the enthusiasm and energy at the school however.
-On our last visit, we spoke with students, staff and parents.
-All were full of praise and ambitious for the school and its students.
+On our last visit to the Cambridge High School Abu Dhabi, we spoke with students, staff and parents.
+All were full of praise, and ambitious for the school and its students.

 Students, in particular, valued the international nature of the school, the kindness of their teachers, the opportunity to participate in school life through a Student Council, the vast range of extracurricular activities and the Canteen Food!

-Fees at The Cambridge High School are mid-range, starting at AED 14,800 for FS2 and rising to AED 31,200 for Years 12 and 13.
-Text books and stationary are additional to this - the school does not provide details on its website, but according to the ADEK approved fees, these range from AED 214 in FS2 to AED 800 in Year 13 (in Year 9, the cost is AED 1,083).
-Bus fees are AED 5,000, irrespective of destination.
+Fees at The Cambridge High School are mid-range, starting at AED 15,740 for FS2 and rising to AED 33,180 for Years 12 and 13.
+Text books and stationary are additional to this - the school does not provide details on its website.
+A five percent re-enrolment fee is required each year to retain a child's place at the school which is deducted from the first term's fees.
+New admissions are required to pay the same 5% enrolment fee on offer of a place.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.